(This article needs expanding)

 After the fall of the Han empire, the first great empire in Chinese history (202 BCE to 220 CE), China had experienced more than 350 years of disunity.

 In northern China, these centuries had been characterized by barbarian invasions and other upheavals, followed by the establishment of various kingdoms ruled by barbarian dynasties.
 In southern China, a single, Chinese-ruled kingdom, had existed.
 It had experienced continual political weakness and instability, but the people of the south had generally known peace.

-Conditions in both parts of China – sightly less so in the south – had favoured the rise of a class of great landowners, with peasants coming increasingly under their control.
-In the north in particular they had been reduced to the status of serfs, tied to the great landowners for whom they laboured.
+Conditions in both parts of China – sightly less so in the south – had favored the rise of a class of great landowners, with peasants coming increasingly under their control.
+In the north in particular they had been reduced to the status of serfs, tied to the great landowners for whom they labored.